 2. The widow(er)'s allowance (“Allocation de veuvage”)

-The elderly solidarity allowance enables individuals with little money for their retirement can draw a minimum income.
+The elderly solidarity allowance enables individuals with little money during their retirement (personal or survivor's pension) to draw a minimum income, subject to eligibility requirements.
+You must be aged at least 65.

 MSA pays the same benefits based on the same requirements as the general social security scheme's Family Benefits Funds (“Caisses d'Allocations Familiales”/ CAF).